mikedfunk/CI-Alerts/README.md

     $this->alerts->display($optional_type);

-HTML wrappers are configurable in **alerts_config.php**.
+HTML wrappers are configurable in **config/alerts.php**.
 There are also methods for retrieving alerts in arrays for flexibility.
 Have fun!